bbhitec/ncc_recognition_paper/README.md

 ## Gains
 - Self-learning and executing the NCC algorithm
 - Learning testing methodology by coming up with test scenarios of NCC algorithm against various conditions
-- Derriving algorithm efficiency/weaknesses in real-world scenarios
+- Deriving algorithm efficiency/weaknesses in real-world scenarios
 ### Other Gains
 - Conducting research with academic literature
 - MATLAB scripting